US: Over 130,000 Russian troops now staged outside Ukraine

 Associated Press

-WASHINGTON (AP) — Ukraine’s president urged calm amid intensified warnings of a possible Russian invasion within days, saying he had yet to see convincing evidence of that, even as the U.S. reported Sunday that Moscow positioned more of its troops closer to Ukraine’s borders and some airlines canceled or diverted flights to the capital of Kyiv.

-President Joe Biden spoke for about 50 minutes Sunday with Ukrainian President Volodymyr Zelenskyy and renewed promises of what the West says will be tough economic sanctions against Moscow and a NATO buildup in the event of “any further Russian aggression” against Ukraine, the White House said.
-They agreed to pursue both deterrence and diplomacy in the crisis, it added.
+American intelligence officials believe targeting the military exercise is just one of multiple options that Russia has weighed as a possibility for a false-flag operation.
+The White House has underscored that they do not know with certainty if President Vladimir Putin has made a final determination to launch an invasion.

+Moscow’s forces are massing on Ukraine’s north, east and south in what the Kremlin insists are military exercises.

-The U.S. updated its estimate for how many Russian forces were now staged near Ukraine’s borders to more than 130,000, up from the 100,000 the U.S. has cited publicly in previous weeks.
-A U.S. official gave the estimate, speaking on condition of anonymity to discuss the administration’s conclusion.
+A U.S. official updated the Biden administration’s estimate for how many Russian forces are now staged near Ukraine’s borders to more than 130,000, up from the more than 100,000 the U.S. has cited publicly in previous weeks.
+The official spoke on condition of anonymity to discuss the administration’s conclusions.

-Zelenskyy’s repeated statements playing down the U.S. warnings — while Moscow’s forces surround Ukraine on three sides in what the Kremlin insists are military exercises — grew this weekend to his questioning the increasingly strident statements from U.S. officials in recent days that Russia could be planning to invade as soon as midweek.
+Zelenskyy has repeatedly played down the U.S. warnings, questioning the increasingly strident statements from U.S. officials in recent days that Russia could be planning to invade as soon as midweek.

+“We understand all the risks, we understand that there are risks,” he said in a broadcast Saturday.
+“If you, or anyone else, has additional information regarding a 100% Russian invasion starting on the 16th, please forward that information to us.”

+A military cargo aircraft carrying U.S.-made Stinger anti-aircraft missiles and ammunition from NATO member Lithuania landed Sunday, bolstering the country’s defenses against any attack by air.

 Zelenskyy wore military olive drab at a drill with tanks and helicopters near Ukraine’s border with Russian-annexed Crimea this weekend.
-In the nearby city of Kalanchak, some expressed disbelief that Russian President Vladimir Putin would really send the troops poised along Ukraine’s borders rolling into the country.
+In the nearby city of Kalanchak, some expressed disbelief that Putin would really send his troops rolling into the country.

 “I don’t believe Russia will attack us,” said resident Boris Cherepenko.
-“I have friends in Sakhalin, in Krasnodar,” he said, naming Russian locations.
+“I have friends in Sakhalin, in Krasnodar,” he said, naming Russian regions.
 “I don’t believe it.”

-The U.S. picked up intelligence that Russia is looking at Wednesday as a target date, according to a U.S. official familiar with the findings.
-The official, who also was not authorized to speak publicly and did so only on condition of anonymity, would not say how definitive the intelligence was.
+In Kyiv, others expressed uncertainty whether any Russian move would be economic, military, or happen at all.
+One woman, Alona Buznitskaya, speaking on a central street of the capital bearing a few signs declaring, “I love Ukraine,” said she was calm.

+“You should always be ready for everything, and then you will have nothing to be afraid of,” she said.

 “We’re not going to give Russia the opportunity to conduct a surprise here, to spring something on Ukraine or the world,” Jake Sullivan, the U.S. national security adviser, told CNN on Sunday, about the U.S. warnings.